 At its best, camping is like going to a resort, except cheaper.

 You've got everything you need to have fun, except a roof.
-In Grand Marais, the municipal campground is right on the Lake Superior harbor and next to a folk school.
+In Grand Marais in northeast Minnesota, the municipal campground is right on the Lake Superior harbor and next to a folk school.

 In Kandiyohi County, it's thanks to the last Ice Age that life's a beach today.

 Near Willmar, a lobe of the last glacier came to a grinding halt 12,000 years ago, dumping massive blocks of ice that made big dents in the ground.